Carabouille/Cara-s-Macropad/README.md

 However, I am motivated to improve this CAD after the holidays.

-I used Solidworks because Fusion is... is Fusion :) in french we often say "en sah Fusion ca pue sa mère quand meme" to explain a little bit about what I have in my mind :
+I used Solidworks because Fusion is... is Fusion :)\n in french we often say "en sah Fusion ca pue sa mère quand meme" to explain a little bit about what I have in my mind :